html-graph/html-graph.github.io/content/modules/draggable-edges.md

   .build();
 {{< /code >}}

-It is crucial for the edge to have a "grabable" area large enough to actually be grabbed by the user, as shown in the example below.
+It is crucial for the port to have a "grabable" area large enough to actually be grabbed by the user, as shown in the example below.

 {{< use-case title="Draggable Edges" src=/use-cases/draggable-edges/ >}}